gracelang/language/languageSpec/spec.md

 override declarations from both superobject and traits, except that it is an _object composition error_ for an alias to be overridden by a local declaration.

-Fifth, types are evaluated and bound to their declarations.
-Types cannot depend on runtime values; if they depend on the type of a constant (because the constant is treated as a [Singleton type](#singleton-types)), then that constant, if overridden in a subclass, can be overridden only by another object with the same type.
+The term "local declarations" comprises declarations of methods, types and fields (both `def`s and `vars`s).

 Finally, field initializers and executable statements are executed, starting with the most superior inherited superobject, and finishing with the